Best Time to Cycle in Spain

 What to Watch Out For: Strong trade winds, especially in Lanzarote and Fuerteventura.

 Pro Tip: Tenerife’s Teide climb is legendary — but don’t skip Gran Canaria’s twisty mountain roads or Lanzarote’s lunar landscapes.
+Check out our Canary Islands and Lanzarote guides for more tips and suggestions on cycling there.

 Balearic Islands (Mallorca, Ibiza, Menorca, Formentera)